fgr-17/ocre-workspace/README.md

 The outuput file of this process is `blinky.wasm` and should be placed into `build` dir

+### Building ocre for Zephyr targets

+First thing you need is the

 ### Running ocre containres on Zephyr systems